Diamondbacks vs. Nationals Player Props Betting Odds

 Carroll Stats

-- Corbin Carroll has 33 hits with nine doubles, a triple, five home runs, nine walks and 10 RBI.
+- Corbin Carroll has 34 hits with nine doubles, a triple, five home runs, 10 walks and 11 RBI.
 He's also stolen 10 bases.

-- Carroll heads into this game looking to extend his 10-game hit streak.
-During his last 10 outings he is hitting .438 with four doubles, a triple, a home run, six walks and two RBI.
+- Carroll heads into this game looking to extend his 11-game hit streak.
+During his last 10 outings he is hitting .500 with four doubles, a triple, a home run, seven walks and three RBI.

 Carroll Recent Games